tpeyrard/ebasket/level1/README.md

 # Level 1

 We are building an e-commerce website.
+Our customers can:
-Our customers can add articles to a virtual cart, purchase it, and we deliver them to their home the next day.
+  - add articles to a virtual cart
+  - checkout the cart contents
+  - get it delivered the next day

-The price they are charged with is the sum of the prices of every article in their cart.
+The customer is charged the sum of the prices of each article in their cart.

 Prices are expressed in cents.